 But first, some facts:

 What is Google’s search algorithm?
-It’s basically a black box of a formula that takes different weighted elements of a website and/or web page and matches it against a search query in hopes of providing the best possible result to a user.
+It’s a formula that takes different weighted elements of a website and/or web page and matches it against a search query in hopes of providing the best possible result to a user.
 Oh, and all within .0001 of a second.
 Fast, right?
 Not only is it super complex, but Google has multiple different algorithms that work together in many different ways.
 For the purpose of this article, I’m talking about their basic ranking engine – i.e. the algorithm that is impacted by SEO factors.

 How often is Google’s search algorithm updated?
 Basic tweaks are now made every single day at Google, hundreds of changes every year.
 But Google’s larger, “core algorithm updates” is typically updated 3-4 times a year.